soudeepd/soudeepd.github.io/pages/publications.md

 ### <a name="book"></a>Books

-Recently, I have published my first book, which is a problem-based book aimed at high-school students interested in mathematical topics related to the ISI and CMI entrance tests as well as Mathematics Olympiads.
+About a year ago, I have published my first book, which is a problem-based book aimed at high-school students interested in mathematical topics related to the ISI and CMI entrance tests as well as Mathematics Olympiads.
 In addition to the textbooks, this would be a helpful resource to understand how to tackle complicated problems from topics such as number theory, combinatorics, algebra, calculus, Euclidean and coordinate geometry, probability and statistics.
 We provide several problem-solving strategies and pointers to help students become confident in advanced high school mathematics.
 Following are the details.

 - **Deb, S.**, Dey, D. (2023) Mathematical Techniques for Competitive Examinations.
 Published by Orient Blackswan Pvt Ltd. ISBN: 9393330107. [[Buy from Amazon]](https://www.amazon.in/Mathematical-Techniques-Competitive-Examinations-Debangan/dp/9393330107/ref=sr_1_1?qid=1674030582&refinements=p_27%3ASoudeep+Deb+Debangan+Dey&s=books&sr=1-1) [[Buy from Flipkart]](https://www.flipkart.com/mathematical-techniques-competitive-examinations/p/itm8009e4d01f123) [[Buy from Publisher]](https://orientblackswan.com/details?id=9789393330109)